markcdb/RealmManager/README.md

 You can simply use this method to add or update an object to an existing model

-##### Note: I'm treating each object as unique, thus the model needs to have a primaryKey
+##### Note: This repo assumes each object as unique, thus the model needs to have a primaryKey

 ```swift
     RealmManager.addOrUpdate(model: "MODEL_NAME",